anly2178/Starshot/README.md

 * When calculating the hemispherical emissivity from the directional emissivity, the integration is done by trapezoidal rule estimation to save time and computational effort
 * When calculating the spectral power density from hemispherical emissivity, the integration is done by trapezoidal rule estimation to save time and computational effort
 * Highest equilibrium temperature is estimated using [Brent’s method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.brentq.html) for finding roots.
 However, in this calculation it is assumed that there are no diffractive losses.
+* The maximum power that a sail can be subject to is calculated using Newton's method (secant method).

 ## Material